fablabbcn/smartcitizen-docs/docs/start.md

 ### How to install the drivers on Windows?

-In Windows you will need to install the Arduino Drivers if you haven not done it before.
+In Windows you will need to install the Arduino Drivers if you haven't done it before.

 #### Windows 8, 7, Vista, and XP